 The manuscript collection was catalogued (in Latin) by Coxe in the 19th century, and his catalogue may be read as a Google Book.
 A much-improved catalogue of the manuscripts is currently being prepared for publication.
 Images of some of the Greek manuscripts are available online.
 The pre-1800 book collection has been partly (but not entirely) catalogued onto SOLO.

 Unsupervised access to the Old Library is restricted to senior members of the college.
 Other researchers may consult the collection by appointment (e-mail firstname.lastname@example.org), typically on Thursdays and Fridays.

 The Daubeny Library, housed in the Daubeny Building, is a discrete collection of books on the history of science and scientific research, mainly from the 19th century.
 The collection comprises the science collection that Charles Daubeny bequeathed to the College in 1867, as well as books added to it by his colleague Edward Chapman.
 It has recently been conserved, as detailed here.
 It is a reference collection, with restricted access.
 The collection has been fully catalogued onto SOLO.
 Items required by readers may be requested by e-mailing email@example.com, and brought to the Longwall Library for consultation on any weekday.

-The McFarlane Library, in the Cloisters, contains the specialist medieval-history collection bequeathed to the College by Bruce McFarlane, who taught medieval history here.
+The McFarlane Library, in the Cloisters, contains the specialist medieval-history collection bequeathed to the College by Bruce McFarlane, who taught medieval history at Magdalen.
 It is a reference collection, with restricted access.
 The collection has been fully catalogued onto SOLO.
 Items required by readers may be requested by e-mailing firstname.lastname@example.org, and brought to the Longwall Library for consultation on any weekday.